tgracchus-zz/assetuploader/README.md

 Response code | Description
 ------------ | -------------
-201 | Query accepted
+202 | Query accepted
-400 | If the body is incorrect
+400 | If the request is incorrect
 404 | If the asset id is not found
 500 | Internal Error